puneetnegi1986/Domain-Driven-Design/README.md

 Implementation Strategy of Repository:

-As I said, Repository is a design pattern that is used in DDD to handle the persistence concern.
+Repository is a design pattern that is used in DDD to handle the persistence concern.
 The detail of this pattern is out of the scope of this article.
 However, here I am trying tell in minimum how we may achieve a repository implementation.
 1st of all you will have an interface - IRepository that should be generic.
 You will have an abstract implementation of the IRepository interface.